koleks92/war_cpp/README.md

 # WAR

-It a computer version (console) of an old card game called "War" written in C++.
+It a simplified computer version (console) of a game called "War" written in C++.

 ## Project status

-Beggining
+Game working
+TODO:
+    - mini-war mode when ties !
+    - debugging !

 ## Instalation